mnedzka/redux-form-warsaw-js-07-10-2018/README.md

 - [Setup](#setup)

 ## Features :speedboat:
-* :gem: Generate and store in the browser storage uniq id for visitor
+* :gem: Authorization service (register/login)
+* :gem: Notifications service
-* :gem: Create user account for visitor
+* :gem: Custom redux middleware
-* :gem: Fetch list of questions from api
+* :gem: Display list of all questions fetched from api
 * :gem: Allow to select level and category of questions
 * :gem: Display form with random questions
 * :gem: Store answers and connect with user account
 * :gem: Allow to create new questions by dynamic form based on question type
+* :gem: Display users answered questions on profile page

 ## What you can learn :mortar_board: